-ACCESSIBILITY SUPPORTS PROVIDED IN THE DLM ALTERNATE ASSESSMENT support materials, and (c) are provided by the test administrator outside the Kite® system.
-Table 4 shows which supports fall under each of these categories.
-Each support is described in the following section.
-If the state requires documentation about certain accessibility supports in the student's IEP, refer to the State Appendix (if provided) for more information, or contact the state department of education.
+ACCESSIBILITY SUPPORTS PROVIDED IN THE DLM ALTERNATE ASSESSMENT

+This section identifies the accessibility supports available for students taking the DLM alternate assessment and distinguishes between accessibility supports that (a) can be utilized by selecting online supports via the Personal Needs and Preference (PNP) Profile, (b) require additional support materials, or (c) are provided by the test administrator outside the Kite[®] system.
+In Table 4, the user will find the supports that are in each category.
+If the state requires documentation about certain accessibility supports in the student's IEP, refer to the State Appendix in this manual (if provided) for more information, or contact the state department of education.